Deterministic Entanglement Distribution on Series-Parallel Quantum Networks: A Deterministic Entanglement Transmission Scheme

 \subsection{Series-Parallel Network Topology}

 Whether a network is series-parallel or not depends on which two nodes of interest are chosen~\cite{series-parallel-netw_d65}.
 Given two nodes A and B, the network topology can be characterized into different categories (Fig.~\ref{fig_seri-para-qn}).
-All topologies between A and B given in Figs.~\ref{fig_seri}-\ref{fig_seri-para} are considered series-parallel, but the topology in Fig.~\ref{fig_general} is not due to the existing ``bridge''.
-Note also that most realistic complex networks can be approximated as series-parallel, since loops are rare and can usually be ignored in infinite-dimensional systems~\cite{netw-percolation_ceah00}, leaving a tree-like structure which is essentially series-parallel between any two nodes.
+All topologies between A and B given in Figs.~\ref{fig_seri}--\ref{fig_seri-para} are considered series-parallel, but the topology in Fig.~\ref{fig_general} is not, due to an existing ``bridge'' compared with Fig.~\ref{fig_seri-para}.
+It is worth noting that most known realistic complex networks can be approximated as series-parallel, since cycles can usually be ignored in infinite-dimensional systems by the Bethe approximation~\cite{netw-percolation_ceah00}.